In3x0rabl3/OSEP/README.md

 #### Compiled by: **purg3**
 *Under Construction**
 ***

 I hope this helps you on your journey to passing the OSEP.
 I have pulled together many repo's related to this course.
 When you do eventually reach the tools list please show some love to the authors.

-Some of the C#, VBA code is my own and feel free to take and modify how you want. **PLEASE DONT UPLOAD TO VIRUSTOTAL AND IF YOU MUST USE WINDOWS ISOLATE IT FROM THE NET, PERFORM AV TESTING, WIPE, FRESH INSTALL, REPEAT**.
+**PLEASE DONT UPLOAD TO VIRUSTOTAL AND WHEN TESTING ON WINDOWS ISOLATE IT FROM THE NET, PERFORM AV TESTING, WIPE, FRESH INSTALL, REPEAT**.
 If you want to update your AV do so manually.

-Thanks for visiting !

-Enjoy creating your own 🦠
+Enjoy.

 <br>